Queer Contra Dance Camp

 Our Camp

-This year's (2023) theme is "Way Out West" and we encourage those who enjoy dressing up to bring something in theme for our Saturday night dance.
+This year's (2025) theme is "Sparkle and Shine!" and we encourage those who enjoy dressing up to bring something in theme for our Saturday night dance.

 Nick Cuccia